vistrcm/statcollector/README.md

 # statcollector
-simple web app to save data in to mongodb
+Simple web interface to mongo.
+Can save records for now.
+May be useful for analytics.

 ## interface